Buñuel In the Labyrinth of the Turtles Review

-Reviews are overwhelmingly positive for the new Spanish animation feature, Buñuel In the Labyrinth of the Turtles by Salvador Simo.
+Our film review for the Spanish animation feature Buñuel In the Labyrinth of the Turtles by Salvador Simo.